RachWalm/spelling-game/README.md

 #### Score

-The next features that help to improve engagement and interest of the user are the scores and finalScore.
-These used a global variable to hold the score and then .innerHTML to include it on the screen.
-They were separate functions as scores also incremented the score.
+The next features that help to improve engagement and interest of the user are the *scores* and *finalScore*.
+These used a global variable to hold the score and then *.innerHTML* to include it on the screen.
+They were separate functions as *scores* also incremented the score.

 ![score](documents/score.png)

 #### Skip

-To avoid frustration of a player that can't guess a word the skip function was added.
+To avoid frustration of a player that can't guess a word the *skip* function was added.
 This allows the player to move to another word without completing all/any or the letters.
-To avoid running out of words quickly the words are then kept in a separate array to allow them to be run through when the original wordData array has been complete.
+To avoid running out of words quickly the words are then kept in a separate array to allow them to be run through when the original **wordData** array has been complete.

-This means that during the skip operation it is essential to record the letters that the user has already guessed (if any), to avoid them getting additional score for the letters being put in again and avoid the annoyance of retyping them.
-As the letters are stored in a guess array during the word this is transferred to complete.
-Luckily this only required a shallow copy so was simpler than adding the .JSON information as the array could just be added to wordData.complete array.key.
+This means that during the *skip* operation it is essential to record the letters that the user has already guessed (if any), to avoid them getting additional score for the letters being put in again and avoid the annoyance of retyping them.
+As the letters are stored in a **guess** array during the word this is transferred to key 'complete'.
+Luckily this only required a shallow copy so was simpler than adding the .JSON information as the array could just be added to **wordData.complete** **array.key**.

 ![skipped](documents/skipped.png)

 #### Give letter

-Also to make the game less irritating when stuck a give letter function was devised.
-Initially the plan was to decrease the score when buying a letter but this was found to be demotivating by the children I talked to so you just don't get a score increment for buying the letter.
-This function uses the length of the letters in the guess array to say which index is required to take the letter from the word, then inputs it in the screen box and guess array.
+Also to make the game less irritating when stuck - a *give letter* function was devised.
+Initially the plan was to decrease the score when buying a letter but this was found to be demotivating by the children testers, therefore users just don't get a score increment for getting the letter.
+This function uses the length of the letters in the **guess** array to say which index is required to take the letter from the word, then inputs it in the screen box and **guess array**.
 The colour for these letters was decided as black as a neutral colour but still showed visibly that they hadn't got it right.

 ![give](documents/give-letter.png)

-In this example the first letter had been ticked so that is black as receives not score and the blue letters are correct, then the last 'a' is black as it has been requested not provided by the user.
+In this example the first letter function request had been ticked so that is black as receives not score and the blue letters are correct, then the last 'a' is black as it has been requested not provided by the user.

 #### event listeners for interactivity

-Both skip and give a letter were initiated by Eventlisteners for their relevant buttons identified by ID.
+Both *skip* and *give a letter* are initiated by *Eventlisteners* for their relevant buttons identified by ID.

 Lots of people on first glance at the game said that they wanted the first letter of the word to already be in place when the user was presented with the information about the word.
-This was done by putting a dropdown select on the landing page and event listener for that.
-This then created a constant which was a boolean as wantFirstLetter, then on the calling of the function to set up for a new game this boolean could be checked by the function booFirstLetter and set for the rest of the game.
-Then at the end of the function building the input boxes on screen the wantedFirstLetter consults the boolean and if required using input0 as the first letter box adds the letter and it is added to the guess array to align all the indexes.
-The focus and disabled text boxes function disableArrayBoxes puts the first focus on the second box.
+This was done by putting a dropdown *select* on the landing page and *event listener* for that drop down.
+This then created a constant which was a boolean as **wantFirstLetter**, then on the calling of the function to set up for a new game this boolean could be checked by the function *booFirstLetter* and set for the rest of the game.
+Then at the end of the function building the input boxes on screen the *wantedFirstLetter* consults the boolean and if required using 'input0' as the first letter box adds the letter and it is added to the **guess** array to align all the indexes.
+The focus and disabled text boxes function *disableArrayBoxes* puts the first focus on the second box.

 #### End and score

-When the game was in development the idea was to send the user to another finish page when they had run out of words or if they quit through the javascript :
+When the game was in development the initial idea was to send the user to another finish page when they had run out of words or if they quit through the javascript :

 ```JS
 window.location.replace("http://www.w3schools.com");